mbagci06/lung_covid/README.md

 For this project we used this dataset : COVID-QU-Ex[1] Dataset contains 33,920 chest X-ray (CXR) images including their masks.
 To call and unzipping the dataset takes 3 mins.
 There are atleast 8 .ipynb file for training, 3 feature model(U-Net, DeepLab v3+), Class(Lung, Covid), method(transfer learning, pretrained) 2*2*2=8

+This functions are in side of the files.
 Call this repo for functions
 ```
 ! git clone https://github.com/mbagci06/lung_covid